These have already signed up to be at the

 British Tomato Growers The British Tomato Growers’ Association was launched in July 1997.
 Prior to this date, there was no uniform voice for the British tomato industry, although regional groups had been in existence for many years to discuss technical issues and growing methods.
 Today the Association .; Provide a voice for the British tomato industry.; Highlight the exceptional quality, flavour, consistency, appearance and freshness of British tomatoes.; Create a clear identity for the high-quality fruit grown in Britain to meet consumer demands for this.; Develop the British grower’s reputation for reliability, care of production and care for the environment.l Focus on flavour and texture and the introduction of new varieties.; Emphasise and reassure consumers that growing methods are both natural and complimentary to the product and to the environment.; Advise consumers on the health benefits of tomatoes

-Isabelle Brough Oncology Massage, Soft Tissue Therapy, Restorative exercise ” I am an oncology massage practitioner with the Middlesex School of Complementary Medicine as well as a soft tissue therapist and a restorative exercise specialist (having trained with biomechanist and author of books on human movement and diseases of captivity Katy Bowman).
-I decided to study oncology massage when a young client I helped walk again after brain cancer surgery had a relapse in March 2018.
-I can offer massage therapy and also teach correctives exercises based on alignment and natural movement that can easily transfer into the way we use our bodies in daily life.
-Based in a quiet, rural location in Harpsden (RG9 4HH), near Henley-on-Thames.
+Isabelle Brough Oncology Massage, Soft Tissue Therapy and Restorative exercise.
+I am an oncology massage practitioner, having studied with the Middlesex School of Complementary Medicine.
+In addition I am a qualified soft tissue therapist (Oxford School of Sports Massage) and a Restorative Exercise Specialist, having trained with biomechanist and author of books on human movement Katy Bowman.
+I decided to study oncology massage when a client, whom I helped to walk again after brain cancer surgery, had a relapse in March 2018.
+I can offer massage therapy and also teach corrective exercises, based on alignment and natural movement, that can easily transfer into the way we use our bodies in daily life.
+I am based in a quiet, rural location in Harpsden (RG9 4HH), near Henley-on-Thames.
 Free alignment checks and taster seated massage or movement coaching sessions (10 minutes – £5).
-Website:www.isabellebrough.weebly.com Facebookpage: www.facebook.com/SoftTissueTherapyInHenley/Email: firstname.lastname@example.orgMobile: 07806 792880
+Website:www.isabellebrough.weebly.com Facebookpage: www.facebook.com/SoftTissueTherapyInHenley/ Email: email@example.comMobile: 07806 792880

 Flexitol Moisturising Foot Cream is enriched with Vitamin E, and contains 10% Urea, in a rich and highly concentrated base, to soften and hydrate very dry skin.
 This gentle, rapidly absorbed formula is suitable for use by those prone to very dry feet and legs.
 Flexitol Heel Balm is medically proven to provide relief from dry, cracked skin on heels and feet. (symptoms of foot anhidrosis).
 It is a highly effective formulation containing 25% Urea, as well as other skin nourishing ingredients, designed to deeply penetrate into the skin for intense moisturisation and hydration.